enoklearn/engineering/modules/human-experience.md

 <details open>
    <summary><b>Design Fundamentals</b></summary><br/>

-   Learn to use basics design terminology, and have an understanding of human experience design as it relates to their work.
+   Learn to use basic design terminology, and have an understanding of human experience design as it relates to their work.

    #### Learning Outcomes
    * Explain the value of human experience in the software development process